Teach Digital Citizenship Skills to Prevent Cyberbullying

 Digital citizenship is appropriate, responsible behavior when using technology.
 This includes social media, websites, online forums, communities, comments, and in apps and other device features.
 Teaching children and teens digital citizenship skills can help to prevent cyberbullying and its negative effects.
 When children learn positive online behaviors, social media can be used in productive ways.

 Teenagers are often the first to use new social media and digital technology.
 Research shows that 95% of American youth aged 12‐17 use the internet.1 Among U.S. teens that use social media, 88% witness mean or cruel behavior, 67% observe others joining in those negative behaviors, and 21% admit to joining in at least once in a while.1 Parents are the first source of advice teens go to about responsible internet use.
 And parents can monitor what their children do online in a variety of ways.
-Teachers are the second source of information for teens.1 Both parents and teachers play an important role in teaching digital citizenship skills, including digital safety and digital etiquette2 to children and teens.
+Teachers are the second source of information for teens.1 Both parents and teachers play an important role in teaching digital citizenship skills, including digital safety and digital etiquette.2

 Digital safety involves identifying and taking measures to protect against potential risks when using devices, apps, and the internet.
 Sharing personal information online can put children and teens at risk for the misuse of personal data, cyberbullying, and exposure to harmful content that may contain violence, suicide, and racist and adult material.
 Teens may not want or intend to access or post inappropriate content online.
 However, 44% admitted to giving a false age to access a website or sign up for an online account.1 Parental knowledge and involvement in mediating teenagers’ online activities influence whether teens behave appropriately and responsibly when using digital technologies.3